lokile/LokileCrypt/README.md

 https://medium.com/system-weakness/simple-encryption-library-in-android-app-b28218f6a14d

 ## Overview
 This library performs encryption and decryption using the AES 256-bit encryption algorithm.
 It uses [Android KeyStore System](https://developer.android.com/training/articles/keystore.html) to make it more difficult to extract the secret key from the device.
-Besides using the KeyStore, the library also allows you to provide your secret key to encrypt/decrypt so that you can transfer or receive the encrypted data outside of the app.
+In addition to using the KeyStore, the library also allows you to provide your own secret key, enabling you to encrypt or decrypt data that is transferred outside of the app
-#### For the backend: I'm building `LokileCrypt-Python`

 ## Requirements
 - Android API 18 or higher